wacncontent/CustomizeTool/output/articles/app-service-web/azure-sdk-dotnet-release-notes-2-8.md

 1. Triggered WebJob publishes to slots will show and error and won't set a schedule, but it will push the WebJob to Azure.
 Customers who are in need of a Scheduled job can then use the Azure Portal to set up the schedule for the WebJob.
 2. Python customers may experience debugger issues.
 Service team is rolling out a fix for this but if customers are affected, please let Microsoft know in the forums or on the announcement blog or release notes comments section.
-3. Customers in certain regions (such as South India) will experience Azure provisioning errors.
+3. Customers in certain regions (such as South India) will experience App Service provisioning errors.
 This is consistent with the portal, and customers who experience this issue can use the Azure portal to request access to publish to these geo-regions.
 Once they request access to these regions using the Azure portal provisioning should work.

 ##Azure SDK for .NET 2.8.2